 Regardless of how much money you want to make, one of the most critical steps in freelancing is finding clients.
 With all the demand out there, getting clients might not sound too difficult but it can be.

 For one thing, there is a huge amount of competition.
 If you’re working online, then you are no longer just competing with your local economy.
 You are competing on a global scale.
 Someone from India or The Philippines could do the same work as you for half the cost.

 But who’s afraid of a bit of competition?
 Anything worth doing in life is going to be tough, so you might as well buckle down and experiment to see what works and what doesn’t.
 There’s more than one way to skin a cat.

 If you’re going to get involved in freelancing online, then there is no shortage of options.
 One example is Fiverr.
-The site has become incredibly popular as a market for inexpensive services.
+The site has become incredibly popular as a market for inexpensive services (such as logo design).
 It’s a great resource and many people go there looking for work, including graphic design tasks.